Haxxnet/Compose-Examples/README.md

 - [SonarQube](examples/sonarqube) - SonarQube is an open-source platform developed by SonarSource for continuous inspection of code quality to perform automatic reviews with static analysis of code to detect bugs and code smells on 29 programming languages.
 - [Fail2ban](examples/fail2ban) - Fail2ban is an intrusion prevention software framework.
 Written in the Python programming language, it is designed to prevent against brute-force attacks.
 - [Tor-Browser](examples/tor-browser) - Running a Tor browser instance on any headless server.
+- [Firefox](examples/firefox) - Firefox by linuxserver.io allows you to run the popular Firefox web broser on a remote server.

 ### Internet of Things / Smart Home
 - [Home Assistant](examples/homeassistant) - Open source home automation that puts local control and privacy first.
 Powered by a worldwide community of tinkerers and DIY enthusiasts.
 Perfect to run on a Raspberry Pi or a local server.